 How can you make sure your Oregon estate plan accounts for the legal transfer of your firearms after your death?

-Under both Oregon law and the National Firearms Act (NFA), gun owners can establish a revocable gun trust to specify how firearms will be transferred and who you intend ownership to be transferred to.
+Oregon law and the National Firearms Act (NFA) provide legal options for ownership transfers.
+Gun owners can establish a revocable gun trust.
+This specifies how firearms will be transferred and who you intend ownership to be transferred to.
 This includes firearms for self-defense, hunting, sport, collections, heirlooms, etc.

-A legally valid gun trust can help expedite the transfer of your firearms after your death, and it can help your household members from inadvertently violating state or federal firearms laws.
+A legally valid gun trust can expedite the transfer of your firearms after your death.
+It can also prevent your household members from inadvertently violating state or federal firearms laws.
 Here are some things to keep in mind with your gun trust:

-- The transfer of some firearms or accessories may require a federal tax stamp from the Bureau of Alcohol, Tobacco and Firearms, and/or the review and approval of your area’s Chief Law Enforcement Officer (CLEO).
+- The transfer of some firearms or accessories may require a federal tax stamp from the Bureau of Alcohol, Tobacco and Firearms.
+It may also require the review and approval of your area’s Chief Law Enforcement Officer (CLEO).

 - Requirements for legal firearms transfers apply to family members as well as beneficiaries outside your family.